KrystianPlackowski/big-float-calculator-400-digits-/README.md

-# Advanced arbitrary precision calculator for evaluating brackets expressions (RPN).
+# Advanced arbitrary precision calculator for evaluating brackets expressions.

 List of possible functions in the intepreter with examples: